nightmode/feri/README.md

 npm install feri
 ```

+Either process above may display warnings about optional dependencies.
+These warnings can be safely ignored as those dependencies were not needed for your particular OS.

 ## Upgrade

 You can always upgrade to the latest version of Feri by re-running the global or local install commands.